the-isf-academy/new-making-with-code/content/cs9/unit00/labs/lab3_loops/_index.md

 ---

-## [3] Geometric Sequence
+## [2] Geometric Sequence

 Loops are particularly useful when we need to do things over time.
 To see this, we're going to explore numerical sequences.

 **Geometric sequences are sequences where there is a common ratio between each number in the sequence.** A geometric sequence always begins with `1`.
-Each subsequent number in the sequence is calculated by finding the product of the number that precede it and the ratio.
+Each subsequent number in the sequence is calculated by finding the product of the number that precedes it and the ratio.

 {{< figure src="https://www.storyofmathematics.com/wp-content/uploads/2021/01/geometeric-sequence-example.png" width="50%" alt-text="geometric sequence" >}}